 2. lateral cutaneous branch of iliohypogastric nerve (L1).

-- Upper posterior quadrant is provided by the:
+- Upper posterior quadrant is supplied by the:

 1. cutaneous branches from dorsal rami of upper 3 lumbar nerves (L1, L2, L3) and upper 3 sacral nerves (S1, S2, S3).

-- Lower anterior quadrant is provided by the:
+- Lower anterior quadrant is supplied by the:

 1. posterior section of lateral cutaneous nerves of the thigh (L2, L3).

-- Lower posterior quadrant is provided by the:
+- Lower posterior quadrant is supplied by the:

 1. posterior cutaneous nerves of the thigh (S1, S2, S3), and